The BEST New Year’s Eve Pig’s Feet Recipe

 • Save

-This pig’s feet recipe is the bomb yall.
-These pig’s feet are juicy, packed with flavor, and finger-licking good and the pot liquor… just takes it up a notch, making this a 5-star recipe!!!
+This pig’s feet recipe is the bomb, y’all.
+These pig’s feet are juicy, packed with flavor, and finger-licking good, and the pot liquor… just takes it up a notch, making this a 5-star recipe!!!

 So, if you’re looking for a good Pig’s Feet recipe, look no further because this is the World’s Best Pig’s Feet recipe!
-I don’t care how good ya grandma’s pig’s feet recipe is… no offense but they’re not touching these.
+I don’t care how good ya grandma’s pig’s feet recipe is… no offense, but they’re not touching these.
 Lol!

 New Year’s Eve family tradition

 I remember folks in my neighborhood preparing Pig’s Feet for dinner a lot as a kid.
-And a lot of them knew how to make some meeean Pig’s feet, but nothing, however, compares to these bad boyz right here tho.
+And a lot of them knew how to make some mean Pig’s feet, but nothing, however, compares to these bad boyz right here tho.

 Pig’s feet were probably my Grandma’s Viola Taylor’s favorite Holiday dish.
 My Grandmother would make these delicious heaven-sent Pig’s Feet every Christmas and New Year’s Eve.